Bolofofopt/Projects/README.md

 # Neural Networks / Artificial Intelligence
 GPTcctv (Private project made when working for Thales - GTSP)

-Flores_AI (Used Keras framework with TensorFlow as backend)
+Flores_AI (Used Keras framework with TensorFlow as backend, Programmed in Python)

-Clothes_AI (Used Keras framework with TensorFlow as backend)
+Clothes_AI (Used Keras framework with TensorFlow as backend, Programmed in Python)
 # WebApp/Site projects
 GPTBox (Programmed in PHP, HTML/CSS & JavaScript)